 - A new trend, urban residents, are one of the most avid camping segments – 44% of this group plan to replace a leisure trip with a camping trip in 2022.

 - In 2021, 40% of all campers replaced traditional leisure tips with a camping trip, largely because it was viewed as a safer form of travel due to Covid-19.
 In 2022, that number slowed to 32%, but still historically high.

 - Over 75% of new campers who tried camping for the first time in 2021 plan to continue camping in 2022.

 - 56% of non-camping households have indicated an interest in camping.

-- RVing is at an all-time high, with 11 million RV owners camping last year and two million new RV renters in 2021.
+- RVing is at an all-time high, with over 15 million households RV camping in 2022.

 - In 2021, 54% of new campers who had at least one camping experience came from non-white groups.